vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/councils/dmb-meetings.md

 * Make sure that the applicant has signed the [Ubuntu Code of Conduct](https://launchpad.net/codeofconduct/2.0).
   It must be signed by every Ubuntu Developer.

-## Voting

-Applications have to reach +1 in order to pass.
-If the meeting is quorate and all members present vote in the same way (+1 or -1), then the application will have passed or failed -- the remaining members cannot overturn the vote.
-If the vote is in doubt then it is *hung* and the remaining members will be asked to vote by email or at the next meeting.
-In this case those members are entitled to ask the applicant further questions if they still have any upon reviewing the meeting log.